Want to keep your mind as sharp as possible? Tend to your belly.

 Foods to avoid or eat less

 - Saturated fats.
-These are artery-clogging fats that have been shown to increase risk for developing Alzheimer’s.
-The MIND diet recommends four servings or less of red meat, which is higher in saturated fat, per week.
+These are artery-clogging fats that have been shown to increase the risk for developing Alzheimer’s.

 - Trans fats.
 They have a negative impact on your heart and may decrease blood flow, so avoid them.
 They are common in coffee creamers, margarine, commercial frosting or some nut butters.